 The University has also used assessment to evaluate the co-curriculum.
 Surveys, special initiatives, the Interview Project, and portfolios reflect this important area of student experience.
 Early on, the Residential Colleges solicited the assistance of faculty and student research teams to conduct anthropological assessment of the co-curricular culture of the residential college initiative.
 In another example, the structured Junior Year Interview elicited the following results with a question about the "best non-course learning experience."
-The interview results identified students' best non-course experiences and the reasons for listing these activities.
 The results showed that students value highly their on-campus work.
 Alexander Astin has consistently found that while work off campus is detrimental to student learning satisfaction, work on campus enhances the college experience.
 Findings from the interview project support this claim.
 The data also affirm the role that Greek organizations play at Truman.

 Symbolically, the leaders of Truman have used assessment to draw increased attention and vitality to the dominant focus of the institution: student learning.
 To quote former President McClain, "At Northeast, the assessment program has become a rallying point for addressing qualitative issues.
-The entire university community has been spurred toward excellence.
+The entire University community has been spurred toward excellence.
 An ethos of quality has manifested itself breathing life into otherwise catatonic planning documents, accreditation self-studies, and institutional annual reports."
 President Magruder and Vice President Gordon have reaffirmed their strong support for assessment.